meetVaidya/SemVI_Notes/NLTP/Module 6/02 Referring Expression and Referents.md

 *   **Situational Context:** Real-world environment affecting reference.
 *   **Evoked:** First mention of a referent creates its representation in the discourse model.
 *   **Accessed:** Subsequent mentions access this representation.

-(Image context: PDF2 Slide 18 shows a diagram with figures in a discourse model, illustrating "Refer (evoke)" from "John" to a figure, and "Refer (access)" from a figure to "He", with "Corefer" between "John" and "He".)

 ## Types of Referring Expressions

 1.  **Indefinite Noun Phrases:** Introduce new entities.